-Can you really buy affordable art for the home in Singapore?
+Can you really buy affordable art in Singapore?
 How do you know what to look for?
 What should you take into consideration when making that purchase?
 Artwork can turn four bare walls into an interesting space with personality.
 But it can feel difficult making the right choice.
 We asked four experts for some great tips on finding the right piece (that doesn’t have to cost an arm or a leg!).

 LivingwithArt Singapore – Zak Lo

 Our art collection is extensive.
 It covers everything from 2D art pieces ranging from abstract, modern contemporary, minimalism, floral, nature and cityscape, to feng shui and 3D sculptures made of glass, bronze, marble, clay and wood.

 We offer art painting customisation by designers and feng shui masters to complement your home interior design.
 Our team is passionate about promoting local artists’ works and providing a fantastic art appreciation experience to anyone that walks in.

 What are your top tips when it comes to buying art in Singapore?

 Start by referencing the overall theme of your home, followed by the style of art that piques your interest.
 You can then come down to the gallery to discuss these points with our art consultants.
 Or customers buying art in Singapore can just go with their instincts and pick up anything that catches their eye!